 For instance, while writing this article, Nextcloud had an issue where the files in a sub-folder of an encrypted folder are not encrypted, but it was fixed.
 But, ownCloud had a bug with syncing the files when the user hits the reload button that hasn’t been fixed yet.

 Of course, these are just examples I took from their list of issues.
-But, you should keep an eye on some active issues before deploying it yourself that could ultimately help you decide what to choose.
+But, you should keep an eye on some active issues before deploying it yourself, that could ultimately help you decide what to select.

 So, which one do you choose?
 Nextcloud or ownCloud?

-Now that you’ve known what’s different and what’s similar between Nextcloud and ownCloud — it should be slightly easier to choose one.
+Now that you’ve known what’s different and what’s similar between Nextcloud and ownCloud — it should be slightly easier to pick one.

-At It’s FOSS, we use Nextcloud for storing files, task management, and a few more things.
+At It’s FOSS, we used Nextcloud for storing files, task management, and a few more things.

 What do you think?
 Nextcloud or ownCloud?
 Do share your thoughts in the comment section.